 This post has been sponsored by Dynacraft.
 I received the Dynacraft Avengers 12V 4×4 at no cost to faciliate this post.

 Our family is SO excited to celebrate Independence Day!
 Usually every year we celebrate with a big cookout in the backyard and fireworks that evening.
 This year I wanted to get the kids involved in the kitchen, so together we made 3 special red, white and blue desserts that are no bake, easy for kids, and fun, fun fun!
 Plus, did I mention desserts?
-Who doesn’t love a sweet treat?!
+Who doesn’t love a sweet treat, especially for holidays?!

 Red, White and Blue Kabobs